Analysis | No, Biden’s win wasn’t ‘statistically impossible’

 “No incumbent who receives 75 percent of the total primary vote lost reelection in the history of our country,” he read from a sheet of paper.
 “President Trump received 94 percent — not 70, 94.
 Which is one of the highest in history.”

 Sure, fine.
 But the sample size here is really small.
-The era of modern political primaries replacing the sort of smoke-filled room selection of presidents is fairly young, really beginning in the 1960s.
+The era of political primaries replacing the smoke-filled-room selection of presidential nominees is fairly young, really beginning in the 1960s.
 The number of incumbents since that time is smaller still.

-Combine that with Trump’s popularity among Republicans and you see how this wasn’t particularly complicated.
+Combine that with Trump’s popularity among Republicans, and you see how this wasn’t particularly complicated.
 Particularly given that the GOP worked to freeze opponents out of the primary process and that a number of states declined to hold primaries at all.

 Trump continued on this train of thought, claiming that he “set a record for the most primary votes ever received by an incumbent ever,” adding that “nobody that’s received all of the primary votes, nobody’s received at a much lesser level than what we, they always won.
 But we didn’t, according to what they say.”